 In Silfra, at Thingvellir National Park, you can dive between and touch the Eurasian and North American continental plates.
 While you are at it, you can drink the water too, it is so clean.

 Most of us have probably wondered at some point what it would be like to ride a dog sled.
 Well, if you’re still wondering, you should give it a try on your visit.
-Tours are always available in the summertime and often for the rest of the year as well.
+Tours are available in the summertime and often for the rest of the year as well.
 They take place on top of the glacier, so the weather is mild.
-It’s not far from Reykjavik and perfect for young kids to enjoy Iceland in their own unique and memorable way.
+It’s not far from Reykjavik and perfect for young kids to enjoy Iceland in a unique and memorable way.

-One of the best things about Icelandic summers is that the sun barely goes down – this is the perfect opportunity to take a late dip in a warm hot spring.
+One of the best things about Icelandic summers is that the sun barely goes down – making this is the perfect opportunity to take a late dip in a warm hot spring.

 Icelandic horses are small and sometimes mistaken for ponies.
 The breed is also unique, as it displays two gaits in addition to the typical walk, gallop and trot.
 The two extra moves are called tölt and skeið in Icelandic and they both allow these little horses to move much faster than they otherwise could.
-Skeið – often used in races – is very fast and smooth, allowing speeds of up to 50km/h (31 mi./h).
+Skeið – often used in races – is very fast and smooth, allowing speeds of up to 50kmh (31mph).
 If that’s a bit much for you then try a more sedate riding tour of the countryside.

 It cannot have gone past you that Iceland is full of glaciers, but did you know that some have caves inside them?
 If you want to walk through a natural cave, you have to visit in winter; during the summer you can visit ice tunnels in Iceland’s largest glacier – Langjökull.

 If you are in Reykjavik and the weather is nice, it might be a good time to hit the man-made beach at Nautholsvik.
 Don’t despair, the sea here has geothermal water in the lagoon.